Editor’s Note: This marketing infographic is part of our 25 part series.

-This one’s pretty popular and measures: how much improvement can be made (potential), how valuable traffic is (importance), and how complex the testing will be (ease).
+The PIE system is pretty popular.
+It measures how much improvement can be made (potential), how valuable traffic is (importance), and how complex the testing will be (ease).

-There’s two ICE frameworks.
-This one helps you prioritize what to test first by: measuring the impact of the test (impact), confidence level in the test working (confidence), and how easy the test is to implement (ease).
+This ICE framework (there’s two) helps you prioritize what to test first by measuring the impact of the test (impact), confidence level in the test working (confidence), and how easy the test is to implement (ease).

 The second ICE framework helps you prioritize by: measuring growth and company benefits (impact), determining the cost of implementing (cost), and understanding the amount of resources required to test (effort).